fresheneesz/bip-efficient-bitcoin-vaults/bip-pushoutputstack.md

 3. It then pops `numberOfValues+1` values from the stack and interprets them as:
    * Top: `outputIndex`
    * Top - 1 - n: `valueN` where `n` is the zero-based index of a list of values.
-4. For the output identified by `outputIndex`, if `outputIndex` is a positive integer, the set of values that follow the `outputIndex` are pushed on a new conceptual stack called the "output stack" for that output/input pair.
-If `outputIndex` is `-1`, it pushes the values on the output stacks paired with the input for all outputs that send to the specified address.
+4. For the output identified by `outputIndex`, the set of values that follow the `outputIndex` are pushed on a new conceptual stack called the "output stack" for that output/input pair.
 5. If there is more than one output to the `address`, loop back to step 3 for each additional output.
 6. When the transaction is validated, the output's output stacks for each input are compared to ensure they are identical.
 7. Upon evaluation of that output as a UTXO used as an input to a subsequent transaction, after the witness is evaluated, the output stack associated with one of those inputs (it is arbitrary since they have all been validated to be identical) is pushed onto the execution stack such that the last item on the output stack becomes the first item on the stack (in other words, the output stack values pushed onto the execution stack will be in the same order as the output stack).

 Reversion modes.
 For all the following situations, the opcode reverts to its OP_SUCCESS semantics:

-* The `numberOfValues` is less than `-1`.
+* The `numberOfValues` is not a positive number.

 Failure modes.
 For all the following situations, the transaction is marked invalid: